What can I do to protect my electronic information on an individual level?

 - If you are detained by authorities for security reasons (which is a likely scenario for international visitors entering the US who decide to carry their own password-protected laptops) and they ask you to turn on your laptop for inspection, offer to type the password yourself.
 Do not tell the password to anyone unless you are requested to do so, and only then you must have a lawyer present to witness what is happening and can give you full legal advice.

-- If you feel typing passwords on a keyboard is not the safest because you work for a highly secret organisation (e.g. CIA, NSA, ASIO etc), consider other authentication systems like fingerprint technology, eye retina technology, or whatever.
+- If you feel typing passwords on a keyboard is not the safest because you work for a highly secret organisation (e.g. CIA, NSA, ASIO etc), consider other authentication systems, such as fingerprint technology, eye retina technology, or whatever.
 NOTE: These alternative technologies are not foolproof, but will be a lot stronger than the usual standard password technology.

 Minimise access to a network where possible

-- As soon as your computer is equipped with the software to get you on a network and make your files and folders shareable, you are at risk of being hacked.
+- As soon as your computer is equipped with the software to get you on a network and make your files and folders shareable, you are always at risk of being hacked.
+And it is always because you leave a connection turned on all the time. even at night when staff are unattended and have left work to go home.
 Always check the status of your file sharing and make sure you ask your guests for a password to access your shareable files and folders.
 Also, keep all your folders and files protected unless you want some files to be shared.
-If so, put these files in one shareable folder and tell your software to make this folder accessible only.
+If so, put these files in one shareable folder and tell your software to make this folder the only accessible location.
 Everything else should be inaccessible.

 To protect your identity based on IP address while browing online or chatting on IRC or instant messenger, download a special tool from the Electronic Frontier Foundation (EFF).
 This organisation is in the business of advocating for your privacy and security on the internet.
 The tool is an example of their work and is available for Windows, Mac OS X and Linux.
 The only drawback in the tool is that it will slow down the speed of accessing information on the internet.
 We recommend using this tool inconjunction with a broadband connection to make it bearable.